 Welcome to my blog!

-I’m Sally Harris, manager of the Imaging Center, Hudson Hospital & Clinics.
+I’m Sally Harris, manager of the Imaging Center, Hudson Hospital & Clinic.
 I’d like to talk about subjects that interest all of us.
 On my mind every day is how we can reduce your exposure to ionizing radiation.
 Did you know Hudson Hospital Imaging Center recently purchased a new 160-slice CT scanner?
 The decision to replace our CT scanner was due in large part, to the incredible advancements in radiation reduction by equipment manufacturers.
 On average, this scanner can reduce your exposure by 35 to 40% from earlier CT scanners.

 This is accomplished by a number of methods: